YolfTypo3/SavCharts/Documentation/Reference/DataTags/Index.rst

     Method

   Description
-    Sets a data item either by means of a reference, a value or a comma-se^parated list of values.
+    Sets a data item either by means of a reference, a value or a comma-separated list of values.

-    Attributes\:
+    Attributes:

-    - key (required)\: the key for the item.
+    - key (required): the key for the item.
-    - value\: if set, the value is defined directly or by the reference, for example "data#myDataId".
+    - value: if set, the value is defined directly or by the reference, for example ``data#myDataId``.
-      If value is equal to **true** or **false** then a boolean value is generated for this item.
+      If value is equal to ``true`` or ``false`` then a boolean value is generated for this item.
-    - type\: if this attribute is equal to **function**, the value attribute is taken as the name of a javascript function.
+    - type: if this attribute is equal to ``function``, the value attribute is taken as the name of a javascript function.
-    - values\: if set, a comma-sparated list of values is assumed
+    - values: if set, a comma-sparated list of values is assumed.
     - if no value or values attribute is provided, the tag childs can be a value or other <item> tags.